MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 ### Tuesday Open House (cancelled)

 **Update - Meta Makers Response to COVID-19:**
-In accordance with the provicial state of emergency, Meta Makers cooperative is closed to the public until further notice.
-Member access is restricted to fewer than 50 people at one time.
+In accordance with the provicial state of emergency, Meta Makers Cooperative is closed to the public until further notice.

 <!--Join us at the [makerspace](https://goo.gl/maps/C1DEyxi6UdCPUZfK8) any Tuesday for our open house event from 7:00 pm to 9:00 pm.
 Please let us know if you are dropping in.-->